spryker/spryker-docs/docs/scos/user/features/202108.0/file-manager-feature-overview/file-uploader.md

 ## MIME Type Settings

-**MIME Type Settings** submenu allows a Back Office user to define the file types that can be uploaded to the Administration Interface based on their nature and format.
+**MIME Type Settings** submenu lets a Back Office user define the file types that can be uploaded to the Administration Interface based on their nature and format.

 {% info_block infoBox %}